 There is also a structure of care amongst the pupils in each House.
 The Housemaster/Housemistress appoints a Head of House and House Monitors to help care for pupils in the House.
 And during their first few weeks in the House, each new pupil is allocated to an older pupil whose responsibility it is to make sure they settle in, find their way around and learn quickly how the School and House works.

 The Head of the Yearlings keeps a special eye on the new Year 9 pupils (known as 'Yearlings'), organising informal meals and opportunities to talk through any issues they may have as new pupils in the School.

-There is also the chaplaincy, the medical staff and counsellors whom any pupil can make an appointment to meet and discuss any problems they may have.
+The chaplaincy, the medical staff and counsellors are all available so that any pupil can make an appointment to meet and discuss any problems they may have.